![]() |

 while their hands were extremely busy with the work.
 One of them spat out his

-spittle that somewhat looked blood from the top.
+spittle that somewhat looked like blood from the top.

-of whistle pierced Subramani’s ears.
-He felt he was losing his balance and
+whistle pierced Subramani’s ears.
+He felt he was losing his balance and about

 running endlessly till his eyes could reach.
 The rails and stones were shining